etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 by Java class).

 The runtime model makes it possible to use model-driven development techniques also at runtime.
-For example the runtime model together with the dynamic API offered by the BaseOBObject makes it possible to iterate through all properties (and their values) of a business object without knowing the exact type of the business objects.
+For example, the runtime model together with the dynamic API offered by the BaseOBObject makes it possible to iterate through all properties (and their values) of a business object without knowing the exact type of the business objects.

 The example below illustrates how to do this.
-This method below will translate any Openbravo ERP business entity into a simple XML document using the runtime model and the dynamic API:
+This method below will translate any Etendo Classic business entity into a simple XML document using the runtime model and the dynamic API: